IveTou/altc-react-native/README.md

 ## Running the app with Expo DevTools

 #### Web

+We are using a **experimental** web support for the Expo CLI and SDK.
 For a we deployment just follow this steps:

 - Run `yarn web`.
 - You can now view **Frontend Test** in the browser.

 #### Android/iOS
 This project the folowwing steps describe how to deploy this app using Expo DevTools and Metro Builder in a development environment.
-The expo package version which is used for a web deployment, does not belong to canonical expo versions, and  does not provides support for iteractive Android/iOS devices wirh metro builder and
+The expo package version which is used for a web deployment, is not part of an official Expo SDK version, and  does not provides support for iteractive Android/iOS devices with metro builder and

+"expo": "^32.0.0",

-- Install the last expo package by `yarn add expo --save`
+- Install the last expo package by `yarn add expo@^32.0.0 --save`
 - Run `yarn start`.
 - Make sure the server and target device is in the same network
 - Scan the QR code above with the [Expo app](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=pt_BR) (Android) or the Camera app (iOS).